-fire protection and procedure e premises and the occupants, as well as the all arrangements observed at the time of this asidered that the consequences for life safety Slight Harm ⊠ Moderate e Harm □ Extreme Harm □ In this context, a definition of f the above terms is as follows: Slight harm Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
+Considering the nature of the premises and the occupants, as well as the procedural arrangements observed at the time of this it, it is considered that the consequences for life safety would be: Slight Harm ⊠ Moderate Harm ☐ Extreme Harm ☐ In this context, a def finition of the above terms is as follows: Slight harm Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
 Moderate harm Outbreak of fire could foreseeably result in injury including serious injury) of one or more occupants, but it is unlikely to involve multiple fatalities.
 Extreme harm Significant potential for serious injury or death of one or more occupants.
-Accordingly, it is considered is: that the risk to life from fire at these premises Trivial □ Tolerable ⊠ Mo oderate Substantial Intolerable
+Accordingly, it is cor nsidered that the risk to life from fire at these premises Trivial □ Tolerable e⊠ Moderate □ Substantial □ Intolerable □